juliomateoslangerak/omero-metrics/README.md

 Installation
 ============

-Install `omero_metrics` in development mode as follows:
+Install `OMERO_metrics` in development mode as follows:

     # within your python venv:
     $ cd OMERO-metrics